 that live of the surrounding wildlife and fishery.
 Extremely few boats visits this settlement, so it is a big event with crowding inuits by the shore.

 Scoresbysund settlement (here Kapp Tobin) is the most isolated community on Greenland.

 M/S Polarstar has its home in Norway.
 That means we need to cross the North Atlantic Ocean before we are home again.
-We leave Scoresbysund and head for the norwegian Island of Jan Mayen that is placed app.
+We leave Scoresbysund and head for the Norwegian Island of Jan Mayen that is placed app.
 1/3 of the distance away to Norway.
-Jan Mayen is named after its dutch discoverer and is a vulcanic island on the Mid-Atlantic ridge.
+Jan Mayen is named after its dutch discoverer and is a volcanic island on the Mid-Atlantic ridge.
 Approaching the island also means an increasing numbers of seabirds.
-While watching the 2277m high snow covered vulcano named Beerenberg, we see two huge Fin Whales playing in the sea below the near vertical glaciers on the north side of Beerenberg.
+While watching the 2277m high snow covered volcano named Beerenberg, we see two huge Fin Whales playing in the sea below the near vertical glaciers on the north side of Beerenberg.

 Out in the open sea.

 Part of the vulcanic island of Jan Mayen.